Aezores/Repository_1-Project_1-/SUPPORT.md

 Discord: embruh_gaming#9306 (Displayname: << Aezores >>).

 Gmail: aezores10@gmail.com (specifically for game-related stuff (suggestions & bug-reports)).

-   or: elmerlidlof10@gmail.com (for anything (discussions, suggestions, etc.), I check this mail more often).
+Or: elmerlidlof10@gmail.com (for anything (discussions, suggestions, etc.), I check this mail more often).

 ### Format your report like this: